 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care provider.

-Other herbs that are often suggested for hemorrhoids, but which lack scientific evidence of benefit, include:
+Other herbs that are often suggested for hemorrhoids include:

-- Gotu kola (Centella asiatica), used for venous insufficiency or varicose veins.
+- Gotu kola ( Centella asiatica ) , used for venous insufficiency or varicose veins.
 Gotu kola can interact with sedative medications.
+People with a history of liver disease should use Gotu kola with caution.

-- Yarrow (Achillea millefolium), popular in European folk medicine, this herb has traditionally been used to treat wounds and bleeding hemorrhoids.
+- Yarrow ( Achillea millefolium ) , popular in European folk medicine, this herb has traditionally been used to treat wounds and bleeding hemorrhoids.
 Yarrow can interact with lithium and blood-thinning medications.
+People with allergies to ragweed should use yarrow with caution.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of hemorrhoids based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type.
-A constitutional type is defined as a person's physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes their physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.
-The following are examples of remedies from which a homeopath might select to treat someone with hemorrhoids.
+A homeopath might select the following remedies to treat someone with hemorrhoids.

 Prognosis and Complications